Investment is a behavior game. One who can control his behavior wins the game and one who cannot, keep falling prey to wrong buying or mis-selling.

-But in Reality, as the saying goes there are no FREE lunches, in fact not even the breakfast or dinner?.
+But in reality, as the saying goes there are no FREE lunches, in fact not even the breakfast or dinner?.
 Why would anyone give you anything for free unless he/she is doing Charity?

-A product seller advice you for free, so if you buy something from him he will get a commission out of the product.
+A product seller advises you for free, so if you buy something from him he will get a commission out of the product.
 A Mobile app makes you invest for free so in turn, it may get your contact details, so to may cross-sell other products to you.
-Free Insurance is something which you keep listening from insurance agents.
+Free Insurance is something which you keep listening to from insurance agents.

 There is a cost attached to everything.
-Its just you need to figure out what is it and in what form is it.
+It’s just you need to figure out what is it and in what form is it.
 If that is going to bring some wellness in your life, then there’s no harm in paying it.

 - Save tax/tax saving:

 Tax is such a haunting word to most of the investors that it results in buying many unsuitable products in one’s portfolio.
 For them preferred investments are those which are tax-free, else there’s no point.

 Post the announcement of LTCG in Equity Oriented Mutual funds, Tax-free status becomes the USP of insurance sellers.
 In fact, many have launched a marketing campaign to promote this feature among investors.
 (Read: Ulips or Mutual funds in new LTCG Regime?)

 Of course, Marketers know what you want and many times it’s easy to create a demand when you do not know what you want.

 You get into Home loan just to save taxes, you invest in NPS as it will give further tax saving, you buy Sukanya Samriddhi, PPF just because they give tax free returns, VPF looks attractive…but where does all this support your goals, and long-term growth.
 That you never pay heed to.